What it's Like to Work with Me

 A little about me personally

 I previously worked at Beaches Recovery in Jacksonville Beach, doing Group therapy for clients in the substance abuse treatment program.
 I have worked part-time for four years at Baptist Medical Center downtown in their inpatient behavioral health unit as well as Wekiva Springs Psychiatric hospital and Great Strides Rehabilitation as a Behavior Instructor for children with autism.
 I am a true Northeasterner, having lived in North Jersey, Princeton and Philadelphia for most of my life (and about 7 years in Houston, TX).
 I spent 17 years in the corporate world developing marketing and advertising programs for high tech companies.
 I am married with three teenagers and a quirky white boxer.
 I’ve rescued and fostered boxers for about 8 years and this has been among the most rewarding family activities, although it’s hard not to get attached to all of them.
-I also volunteer for St Johns Cares, a local non-profit organization that assists charities and those in need.
 I love photography, The Walking Dead, amusement parks, Halloween, and food truck dining.
 I keep meaning to take up yoga, but it hasn’t happened yet.

 I would consider it a privilege to work with you on your journey to better mental health.
 I encourage you to contact me here or by phone: 904-543-6055 to schedule an appointment or free 15-minute consultation.
 Your inquiries will always remain confidential, and I return calls within 24 hours, usually sooner!